luizgh/sigver_wiwd/Readme.md

 # Citation

-If you use our code, please consider citing the following paper:
+If you use our code, please consider citing the following papers:

 [1] Hafemann, Luiz G., Robert Sabourin, and Luiz S. Oliveira.
 "Learning Features for Offline Handwritten Signature Verification using Deep Convolutional Neural Networks" http://dx.doi.org/10.1016/j.patcog.2017.05.012 ([preprint](https://arxiv.org/abs/1705.05787))

+[2] Hafemann, Luiz G., Robert Sabourin, and Luiz S. Oliveira.
+"Fixed-sized representation learning from Offline Handwritten Signatures of different sizes" ([preprint](https://arxiv.org/abs/1804.00448))

 If using any of the four datasets mentioned above, please cite the paper that introduced the dataset: